CalvinGregory/microUSV/MUSVController/README.md

-serverIP | IP address of the host PC running CVSensorSimulator tagID | ID number of the AprilTag on this microUSV label | **Unused field:** display name for this microUSV tagTransform | **Unused field:** The translation and rotation between the microUSV's AprilTag and coordinate frame.
+serverIP | IP address of the host PC running CVSensorSimulator tagID | ID number of the AprilTag on this microUSV label | **Unused field:** display name for this microUSV tagTransform | The translation and rotation between the microUSV's AprilTag and coordinate frame.
 PropellerSpin | Integer coefficients (1 or -1) which indicate if the propellers should spin forward or backward depending on their helix angles.
 If unsure, test expected behavior and propeller coefficients using the teleop program.
 PIDGains | Gains for the two PID controllers: distance and angular.